tesera/pygypsy/README.md

     -h, --help     Show this message and exit.

   Commands:
-    prep      Prepare stand table for use in GYPSY... simulate  Run GYPSY simulation
+    prep      Prepare stand data for use in GYPSY... simulate  Run GYPSY simulation
 ```
 ## Development